Showing posts with label PWAS Members. Show all posts

 • Sunday, September 14 - Arts Alive! at the Hylton Performing Arts in Manassas - PWAS Members need to register with Show Coordinator Robert Dew by August 31 if you want to join us displaying there.
 For the PWAS Members attending, please review this blog post Using a Point of Sale System.
 See a previous Arts Alive here and check this blog to learn more about being in an art show.

-• Saturday, October 4 - Fall Tall Oaks Show in Lake Ridge (need a show coordinator).
+• Change of DATE to Saturday, November 1, 2025 - Fall Tall Oaks Show in Lake Ridge (need a show coordinator).
 Want to learn more?
 See Managing an Art Show for an Art Group.

 • November 22 - Artist Inventory Sale in Manassas at the ARTfactory (need a show coordinator).
 See the one from last year!